 Structure and functioning of agricultural markets, Legal framework of agricultural marketing, marketing margin, Financing of Agricultural Marketing.
-Marketing efficiency, need for an efficient system of agricultural marketing, measures to improve marketing efficiency, Criteria for judging efficiency of system of agricultural marketing, efficiency of agricultural marketing in India, measures to improve efficiency of agricultural marketing in India.
+Marketing efficiency, need for an efficient system of agricultural marketing, measures to improve marketing efficiency, Criteria for judging the efficiency of the system of agricultural marketing, the efficiency of agricultural marketing in India, and measures to improve the efficiency of agricultural marketing in India.

-Food grains marketing system in Indian, Forward trading, State intervention in Food grains marketing.
-Role of different agencies (F.C.I. state Agencies, state Department), Buffer stocks.
+Food grains marketing system in India, Forward trading, State intervention in Food grains marketing.
+Role of different agencies (F.C.I. state Agencies, State Department), Buffer stocks.